 School of Medicine

 Showing 1-10 of 10 Results

-Assistant Professor of Electrical Engineering
+Associate Professor of Electrical Engineering

 Current Research and Scholarly Interests Our research focuses on providing theoretical foundations and engineering platforms for realizing electronics that seamlessly integrate with the body.
 Such systems will allow precise recording or modulation of physiological activity, for advancing basic scientific discovery and for restoring or augmenting biological functions for clinical applications.

 Current Research and Scholarly Interests Genome Editing and Population Dynamics for Gene Therapy and Cancer Research

 Associate Professor of Mechanical Engineering and, by courtesy, of Molecular and Cellular Physiology and of Bioengineering